Walter Russell Mead: Power, Terror, Peace and War

 In June 2005, Mead published Power, Terror, Peace and War: America's Grand Strategy in a World at Risk.
-The book outlines American foreign policy under the Bush administration after September 11, 2001 and contextualizes it in the history of U.S. foreign policy.
+The book outlines American foreign policy under the Bush administration after September 11, 2001, and contextualizes it in the history of U.S. foreign policy.
 In it, Mead recommends changes in the American approach to terrorism, the Israel-Palestine conflict, and international institutions.
+The New York Times Book Review called him one of the "country's liveliest thinkers about America's role in the world."
+The book attempts to elaborate on Joseph Nye's "soft power" concept, adding the ideas of "sharp" power, "sticky" power, and "sweet" power, which together work towards "hegemonic power" and "harmonic convergence."